NFL Week 6 Schedule 2020: How to watch, TV channel, kickoff times

 Tune into NBC on Sunday night to watch the Los Angeles Rams take on the San Francisco 49ers at Levi’s Stadium.
 Coverage begins at 7:00 p.m.
 ET on NBC (or on the NBC Sports app).
 Jared Goff and the Rams are 4-1 after their 30-10 win over Washington where they completed their sweep of the NFC East.
 Defensively, the Rams are tied for first in the league with 20 sacks.
 DT Aaron Donald has played a major role in that success.
 Donald had four sacks, three tackles for loss and three quarterback hits in last Sunday’s win.
 He also forced a fumble for the second time this season.
 The league announced early this week that Donald is the NFC defensive player of the week.

-The 49ers are 2-3 after Sunday’s crushing 43-17 loss to Miami where QB Jimmy Garoppolo was benched after the first half.
-Garoppolo has been dealing with a high ankle sprain and had to miss two games this season but the 49ers remains optimistic about his ability to return to the field despite the fact that the team is riddled with injury and the challenging seven game stretch ahead.
+The 49ers are coming off a crushing 43-17 loss to Miami where QB Jimmy Garoppolo was benched after the first half.
+Garoppolo has been dealing with a high ankle sprain and had to miss two games this season but the 49ers remains optimistic about his ability to return to the field despite the fact that the team is riddled with injury.
+The 49ers are 2-3 already matching their loss total from all of 2019 and have a challenging seven game stretch ahead.

 RELATED: Still need fantasy help?
 We’ve got you covered